Malkin scores in OT, Penguins beat Wild 4-3 | WTOP News

 Pittsburgh moved one point behind the idle New York Rangers for second in the Metropolitan Division.
 First-place Carolina, which beat Montreal 4-0 on Thursday, is six points ahead of the Penguins.

+“I thought we showed really good resilience,” DeSmith said after his team squandered a 3-1 lead.
+“Obviously, tie game in the third, I thought we did a great job bouncing back, not letting the momentum get away from us.
+I thought we carried it in overtime, which is great, great to see.
+Star players stepped up for us.”

 Kirill Kaprizov scored his 38th goal for Minnesota to tie the franchise record for points in a season with 83.
-Matt Dumba and Frederick Gaudreau also scored for the Wild.
+Matt Dumba and Frederick Gaudreau also scored for the Wild, who wrapped up a nine-game homestand — longest in team history — by going to OT for the fourth time in the last five games.

 Cam Talbot stopped 35 shots for Minnesota, which is second in the Central Division, four points ahead of St. Louis.